ceph/ceph/doc/man/8/mkcephfs.rst

 .. option:: --mkfs

-   Create and mount the any file systems specified in the ceph.conf for OSD data storage using mkfs.
-The "devs" and (if it differs from "osd data") "fs path" options must be defined.
+   Create and mount the file systems specified in the ceph.conf for OSD data storage using mkfs.$type.
+The ``devs`` option in ceph.conf must specify the device(s) and the ``osd mkfs type`` option must specify the file system type (normally one of btrfs, xfs, or ext4).

-   **NOTE** Btrfs is still considered experimental.
-This option can ease some configuration pain, but is not required when ``osd data`` directories are mounted manually by the adminstrator.

 .. option:: --no-copy-conf